Kadmat Island: Economy

 Fishing is the principal activity of the people of the island.
 Fishing is done both off shore in the sea and during the monsoon season in the lagoon and reef area.
 Trawl nets and pole line are used for oceanic tuna fishing.
 Wooden boats are used for local fishing in the lagoon.
-Fish species reported include carangids, cephalopods, perches, rainbow sardine, rays, sail fishes, sharks, skipjack tuna, and tuna.
+Fish species reported include carangids, cephalopods, perches, rainbow sardine, rays, sailfish, sharks, skipjack tuna, and tuna.

 Agriculture is practised, with about 5% of the land area brought under cultivation.
 Coconut plantations are common along with associated coir twinning.
 Crops grown include red grass, groundnut, maize, sweet potato, grains, cereals, millets, papaya, and banana.

 Tourism has taken off on the island, though it only has one beach resort for 50 guests.
 There are kayaking and snorkeling facilities, and leisure trips by a glass-bottomed boat for scuba diving.
 In 1998 the first Water Sports Institute was established on Kadmat, along with the Laccadives Diving Centre.